akashgiricse/my-first-blog/README.md

 # Click [here](http://akashgiricse.pythonanywhere.com/) to visit my blog site. <br />
 This site will be disabled on Sunday 18 February 2018.

+If you want to run this project at your own pc,<br />
+here are the required stuff:

 ### Required dependencies:

 - Python 3.6.x